egovernment/eregistrations/documentation/styles.md

 #### Submitted-user-data-table

-Mostly used across eRegistration system.
+Mostly used across eRegistrations system.
 Type of table that can be used to display objects and its properties.
 Each object can be placed in a separate row of table.

 Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/view/prototype/users-admin.js#L31-L32)